Primary

 Generate power from your core and hips, keeping your arms extended throughout the throw.
 Release at roughly 45 degrees for maximum distance and follow through completely toward your target.

-Want Medicine Ball Overhead Throw in your program?
+See where Medicine Ball Overhead Throw fits in your weekly plan

 Stand with feet shoulder-width, holding med ball overhead.